albertomisail/enph253robot/docs/README.md

 ## Reflections

+### Areas to Improve in Design

 One of the most important lessons we learned throughtout this course is that a simple and consistent design is key to a great engineering project.
 Initially, our design was much more complex and therefore had more points of failure.
 By reducing the

 If we were to do this again, we can definitely improve on our documentation.
 Though we attempted to use Trello to keep track of our development and progress, things got very messy on our Trello board quickly.
 It is very important for a well functioning team to have an organized structure to document the development process.

-One of the major mistakes that slowed down our progress was that we were too slow to adapt to changes in the rules.
-Originally, Chewy was worth 3 times as much as a single Ewok, therefore we believed that if we were able to bring back the first Ewok, go up the Zipline and bring back Chewy and the Ewok inside the stronghold, we would be in a very good position to win the competition.
-However, when the rules changed and Chewy was worth 5 points inside of 9 in total, we did not adapt to this change quickly and stuck to our original plan.
-Had we re-evaluated the situation, we could have changed our design earlier and had more time to improve on our final design.
+A major mistake that slowed down our progress was that we were too slow to adapt to changes in the rules.
+Our original plan hinged on the fact that rescuing Chewbacca is worth rescuing 3 Ewoks.
+When the points for Chewbacca was lowered, we did not adapt to this change quickly.
+This large portion of our time could have been used to further improve our final design.

 This project allowed us to go through the entire development engineering development phase, from brainstorming, to designing, to fabricating and testing.
 We learned a lot about iteration

 Considering software improvements, we believe that our biggest error was to assume that writing firmware was almost the same as writing high-level software.
 We found out that in firmware, if you do not have a unit testing framework is very hard to find bugs and correct them.
 In the future, we will make the physical design of our robot less software dependant.
 Althoug some software solutions really helped us have a very good control of our robot, we realize that some of our software could be simplified with a better physical design.

-TODO Add section on how we could have improved our mechanical design